ToanNguyenKhanh/Tree-Detection-using-faster_RCNN/README.md

 ## Dataset

 The model has been trained on a diverse dataset containing images with annotated bounding boxes around individual trees.
-The dataset is available [here](https://universe.roboflow.com/yolo-for-tree-detection/tree-detection-ntf74) (insert link to your dataset on Roboflow).
+The dataset is available [here](https://universe.roboflow.com/yolo-for-tree-detection/tree-detection-ntf74)

 ## Performance